CarbonPackages/Carbon.Webfonts/README.md

       inspector:
         editor: "Carbon.Webfonts/FontFamily"
         editorOptions:
-          allowEmpty:
+          allowEmpty: true

+          # Allow system fonts
+          allowSystemFonts: true

+          # Allow fonts who need a font file
-            true
+          allowFontFace: true

           # Set this to an object just like a font value to use a placeholder font
           # It takes the same values as a font value, but adding the needed name
           placeholderFont:
             name: "Open Sans"